Football Excess Timeouts Penalty

 While the penalty does grant extra injury timeouts, it is not a way to fake an injury to stop the clock late in the game.
-This penalty can not be abused because after a teams' first excess timeout, inside of the two minute warning each of their following excess timeouts (if called) will result in a five yard penalty on the offending team.
+This penalty can not be abused because after a team’s first excess timeout, inside of the two-minute warning, each of their following excess timeouts (if called) will result in a five-yard penalty on the offending team.

 In NCAA Football, the penalty is only called in the final minute of each half and results in a ten-second runoff each time it is called.
-In high school football, the officials use an officials timeout to stop the game and the play clock is reset to 40 seconds.
+In high school football, the officials use an official’s timeout to stop the game, and the play clock is reset to 40 seconds.
 In the CFL, the injured player must leave the game for three plays.

 When a referee calls an excess timeout penalty, they will first explain what the penalty is being called and the result of it, then simply signal for a timeout as they would for any timeout.
 Although it is a penalty, the end result of it is an injury timeout, so timeout must be called by the referee.